IguanaBen/scabn/readme.txt

   * Attempt to remove echos from code and use function returns as should be done with shotcodes.
 Not heavily tested

 = 1.4.1 =
- * Most testing and it works fine, so tagging as stable.
+ * More testing and it works fine, so tagging as stable.
 Also tested against Wordpress 3.4.2.